Installing memcached plugin for MySQL5.6

 It appears to have been installed successfully.
 This completes the plugin installation

-Let's check which ports are open and whether there are any processes running.
+Let's check which ports are open and whether the process is running.

 First, check if the port is open